 As you look for a therapist, make sure to find someone who makes you feel comfortable.
 It’s a must if you want to establish a therapeutic alliance and give yourself the best chance for success in therapy.

-San Diego is a beautifully multicultural city.
-That’s a plus, because it ups your chances of finding a culturally competent therapist, which may be an important part of your relationship and process.
+San Diego is a proudly multicultural city.
+That’s a plus, because it ups your chances of finding a culturally-competent therapist, which may be an important part of your relationship and process.
 Feeling respected and seen for your own identity and experiences is an important part of building trust and confiding in your provider.

 3. Mind the logistics